-Starting a Foundation in the Philippines is somehow similar to start a profitable generating business.
-A Foundation is a type of non profitable organization that should donate money or goods for charitable reasons.
+Starting a Foundation in the Philippines is somehow similar to starting a profit-generating business.
+A Foundation is a type of non-profitable organization that should donate money or goods for charitable reasons.

-The foundation must be initially registered with the Securities & Exchange Commission (SEC), followed by the the registration with the Bureau of Internal Revenue (BIR) and the Philippine Concil for NGO Certification.
+The foundation must be initially registered with the Securities & Exchange Commission (SEC), followed by the registration with the Bureau of Internal Revenue (BIR) and the Philippine Council for NGO Certification.

-Furthermore, if you are looking to start a foundation or you are looking into establishing one, it is you should be aware of the SEC new requirements.
+Furthermore, if you are looking to start a foundation or you are looking into establishing one, it is you should be aware of the SEC’s new requirements.

 During the period of time preceding the modified memorandum, the SEC requires all registered foundations to supplicate sworn statements (SS) of its president and treasurer of the sources, amount and application of planned program/activities funds, both ongoing and accomplished, and the certificate of existence of program/ activity (COEP), on top of its GIS and AFS.

 On the other hand, MC 15-2016 states that the requirements to be submitted to the SS and COEP by the registered foundations are only to be the following:

 - Those receiving funds from any Philippine government agencies and instrumentalities; or,

 - Those receiving donations/ grants/ contributions amounting to at least P500,000 in one or aggregate transaction per donor/ grantor/ contributor.